JuliaEditorSupport/julia-vim/README.md

 The variable must be set to a string containing a pattern (a regular expression) which matches the desired file types, or to a list of such patterns.
 For example, to activate the feature on all file types, you could put `let g:latex_to_unicode_file_types = ".*"` in your `.vimrc` file.
-Be aware, however, that enabling the functionality overrides the `omnifunc` setting for that file type.
+Be aware, however, that enabling the functionality overrides the `completefunc` setting.

 ### Enabling and disabling the LaTeX-to-Unicode functionality